HomeDigital Resource LibraryELAA New Home

 • MU:Pr4.2.3a Demonstrate understanding of the structure in music selected for performance

-• Analyze point of view through song
+• Students will be able to analyze point of view through song.

 OVERVIEW